Sodium chlorite solution is useful in many ways around the house.

 Oral Hygiene – Use a 4-6 drops of activated sodium chlorite solution in 2-4 Oz of water.
 Brush teeth and tongue, gargle and/or use as a mouthwash.
 If halitosis (bad breath) persists, increase the activated drops next time, but do not exceed 10 drops.

-Body Odor Eliminator – Activate 20 drops of sodium chlorite solution for each ounce of water and pour into a small mist spray bottle (available here).
+Body Odor Eliminator – Add 20 drops of activated sodium chlorite solution to each ounce of water used and pour into a small mist spray bottle (we suggest our white HDPE bottles for this purpose, available at our website).
 Spray on desired area of body (arm pits, feet, etc.).
 Use sparingly as it may produce a mild burn and may bleach hair.
 The solution will last 3-4 days in an air tight container.

-If you have additional uses for sodium chlorite solution, please let us know and we’ll share them with others.
+If you have additional uses for chlorine dioxide, please let us know and we’ll share them with others.